 By identifying the droppings around the property will give us an idea of what species of rodent we are dealing with.

-Burrows are a sign of harbouring and baits should be placed close to the entry points.
+Burrows in the ground are a sign of harbouring, baits should be placed close to the entry points.

 There are a few ways that baits can be placed either in a lockable box, cardboard box or fastened to a solid structure.